ksadov/hackrew/README.md

 ## Info

 hackrew is a framework for making character creator/dressup game applets a la [picrew](https://picrew.me/).
-You can check out an online demo [here](https://ksadov.github.io/hackrew/).
+You can check out an online demo [here](https://ksadov.github.io/hackrew/), or see a more complex version on [Neocities](https://cherrvak.neocities.org/furrycreator/index.html).
 To make your own character creator, fork this repo or download the files and follow the instructions below.

 ## Instructions